 In this case, if bitcoin is a government issued currency, i.e., if it was ultimately created and issued by employees of a government for their specific purposes, they can adjust the price at any moment to reflect some policy objective.
 Historically, government employees typically hide behind benevolent motives, they create a plausible explanation for their actions which paints them as having some good motive, an explanation which lower level employees can temporarily take shelter in, but ultimately it is usually gang motives, politics, which rules projects like this.

-3 Bitcoin, like most digital currencies, does nothing.
+3) Bitcoin, like most digital currencies, does nothing.
 It’s like a bicycle without tires.
 People can play with it, and talk about their amazing bicycle, but it gets kind of silly and won’t take them far.
 There are other more extravagant frauds in the crypto world, like Ethereum, which does almost nothing, except lure other non productive projects onto its chain to capitalize itself.
+And Ripple, which also does nothing, but does it in a scammier way.
 Eventually real coins will produce value, data and other things, and there will be no use for pumpndump type coins that are distributed early to pumpers and have no sound basis for value.

 It’s amazing that large financial companies like JPMorgan are trying to pump bitcoin without doing the most basic research.